HPSCTerrSys/eCLM_static_file_workflow/README.md

 ## Creation of gridfile

 First, we need to create a gridfile that describes our simulation domain.
+The relevant scripts are in `./mkmapgrids/`.
+The gridfile will contain arrays of longitudes and latitudes of the gridboxes' centres and corners.
 The simulation domain is the EURO-CORDEX pan-European domain, which at high latitudes, for the Earth's canonical curvilinear grid, has significant convergence of the zonal dimension with increasing latitude.
 Therefore we *rotate* the grid (of a same size) centred at the equator to the pan-European domain.